fenago/katacoda-scenarios/apache-kafka/apache-kafka-streams/steps/1/text.md

 In this step, we will setup VScode editor and clone respository.

-Click **IDE Editor** tab to open Visual Studio and click _Terminal_ > _New Terminal_ to open the VSCode integrated terminal which wil be used to run commands.

-Next, clone the following repository by copying & executing following command in the vscode terminal.
+Clone the following repository by copying & executing following command in the vscode terminal.
 `git clone https://github.com/athertahir/kafka.git`{{execute}}

 #### Permissions